samumantha/puhti_python_example/README.md

 ## Notes on many small runs

 "Too many files" issues are also often encountered with workflows consisting of thousands of small runs.
 As a general guide, keep the number of files in a single directory well below one thousand, and organize your data into multiple directories.
-Also, use command csc-workspaces to monitor that the total number of files in your projects stays well below the limits.
-If most of the files are temporary, or there simply is too many of them, using the fast local SSD disks in the I/O nodes can solve the problem.
-You can pack small files into a bigger archive file with the tar command.
+Also, use command `csc-workspaces` to monitor that the total number of files in your projects stays well below the limits.
+If most of the files are temporary, or there simply is too many of them, using the fast local SSD disks (NVMe) in the I/O nodes can solve the problem.
+You can pack small files into a bigger archive file with the `tar` command.
 Most importantly, if there are output files that you do not need, find out how to turn off writing those in the first place.

 ## Example benchmarks